INSIDE: How to Avoid Mosquitos in Bali.

 - Use mosquito nets over your beds when sleeping where possible.

 - Burn mosquito coils or sandalwood incense sticks on your hotel or villa verandah.
 These can be found in all local mini marts for under a few dollars.

-- For those who can bear it, spray your room with regular insect repellant before going out to your evening meal.
-Exit quickly as these sprays are toxic and smelly.
-(We’d NEVER do this at home, but when the mozzies are bad in Bali, it’s one of the tricks up our sleeve that lets us get a good night sleep without hearing that piercing “eeeeeeeee” sound all night long and knowing they are out to get you!)
+But when the mozzies are bad in Bali, it’s one of the tricks up our sleeve that lets us get a good night sleep without hearing that piercing “eeeeeeeee” sound all night long, knowing they are out to get you!

 - Staying close to the beach does not necessarily mean less mosquitoes.

 - Avoid properties with outdoor bathrooms, ponds, or stagnant water nearby.
 Standing water is one of the worst factors in enabling mosquito infestations.

 - Close the windows and doors before dusk.